Monulph/Monulph.github.io/README.md

 Starting My Dev Journey

 My background:
-I’ve been working in the gaming industry for 7 years, including 1 year in game development as an Associate Producer.
+I’ve been working in the gaming industry for 8 years in Customer Service and as an Associate Producer.
 After gaining professional experience, I began working on solo game development projects in my free time.
 In 2026, I committed fully to building my passion project, Raidbound.

 Why I’m building: